-From that moment on I linked to almost every piece of online writing I have read, carefully tagged it and published on a blog called Supervolatile.com – a name reflecting the state of the human memory flooded with internet trivia.
-Fortunately, my goal was not to reduce the amount of time I spend reading online, but to measure that time.
-Otherwise it would be an utter failure.
+From that moment on I linked to almost every piece of online writing I have read.
+I also carefully tagged it and then published on a blog called Supervolatile.com – a name reflecting the state of human memory flooded with internet trivia.
+Fortunately, it wasn’t my goal to reduce the amount of time I spend reading online, but rather to measure that time.
+If I kept the former goal, it would be an utter failure.

-Spending three years just to track my readership habits obviously wasn’t enough.
-I also wanted to find out if there are any meaningful trends behind all of it.
-Can several hundreds of data points reveal some deep truth about what I’m really interested in?
-Spoiler alert: probably not.
-But nevertheless I decided to put together a visualization that shows all the articles and topics I have read in that period, grouped by six major meta tags.
+Spending three years just to track my readership habits clearly wasn’t enough.
+I also wanted to find out if there are any meaningful trends behind it.
+Can several hundreds of data points reveal some deep truth about my interests?
+Spoiler alert: not really.
+Nevertheless, I decided to put together a visualization of all the articles and topics I have read in that period, all grouped by six major meta tags.

-It is also a take on how to present a large blog archive (almost 1500 posts) on one page, in an interactive, browsable form.
+It is also a take on presenting a large blog archive (almost 1500 posts) on one page, in an interactive, browsable format.

-My initial goals were mostly unfulfilled.
-I only know that I spent a LOT of time reading online, not to mention the effort to keep track and visualize all that content.
-I also didn’t reach the enlightenment of truly understanding my own interests.
-But one thing did work out: forcing yourself to write even a short comment about an article makes you more likely to remember it.
-It may also turn you into an inexhaustible source of random trivia during lunch conversations, as it has happened to me.
-You have to decide for yourself if that’s an advantage.
+My initial goals went mostly unfulfilled.
+I only know that I spent a LOT of time reading online, and that didn’t even include the extra effort to keep track and visualize all that content.
+I also didn’t reach the enlightenment of the true understanding of my own interests.
+But one thing did work out: forcing yourself to write even a short comment about a read article makes you more likely to remember that article.
+It may also turn you into an inexhaustible source of random trivia during lunch conversations – as it has happened to me.
+You have to decide for yourself if that’s worth such efforts.

-So here is the data and it is up to you to draw any conclusions from it.
-Other than that I clearly have too much time.
+So here is the data, and it is up to you to draw any conclusions from it.
+Other than the obvious conclusion that I clearly have too much time.

 The code I used to create this visualization is available on GitHub.